tjpullen/BMB-STAT4/chapter1.md

 That's a bit of a mouthful, but it simply means that the outcome variable needs to be continuous, and the experimental variable needs to be categorical.
 Because the t test can only compare two groups, there can only have two levels for the dependent variable - that's what bivariate means.
 The underlying data may have more than two levels, but you can only analyse them two at a time with a t test.

-Which of the following analyses fulfils this first assumption:
+Which of the following analyses fulfills this first assumption:
 *** =instructions
 - Testing whether the genotype of transgenic mice (homozygous, heterozygous or wild type for mutation A) affects the blood glucose level.
 - Testing whether diet in mice (normal diet vs 'Western' diet) affects the time spent on running on an exercise wheel.